 The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
 The Contractor has investigated the desulphurisation system, CHPs, and the ASP; the potential causes for the exceedance were identified.
+The exceedances of VOCs and Total Odour from CAPCS occurred due to issues with the sensor, and the Contractor is working on an improvement

-The environmental control /mitigation measures related to air quality, water quality, waste (including land contamination prevention), hazard-to-life and landscape and visual recommended in the approved EIA Report and the EM&A Manual were properly implemented by the Contractor during the reporting month.
+The environmental control/ mitigation measures related to air quality, water quality, waste (including land contamination prevention), hazard-to-life and landscape and visual recommended in the approved EIA Report and the EM&A Manual were properly implemented by the Contractor during the reporting month.